 If you missed payments on one of your bills, you may start getting phone calls and letters from a company called GC Services.

-GC Services is a debt collector whose job is to coerce payments from you in whatever way they can.
+They are a debt collector whose job is to coerce payments from you in whatever way they can.

 They have been hired by the original owner of the debt and authorized to collect on their behalf.